 - Please allow one hour to complete the LLN Robot assessment.
 You will need a computer with speakers or headphones as there is an audio section in the assessment.

 - Your LLN Assessment will need to be completed one week after receiving it to progress your application to the next stage, or your application may be withdrawn due to inactivity.

 - If you are unable to access the LLN Robot link please contact our Customer Experience team **as soon as possible**.

 - Note: Completion of and passing the LLN Robot Assessment does not guarantee a place in the course at Wodonga TAFE.
 Numbers are limited and selected applicants will be contacted to attend an interview.
 If an applicant is not accepted into their preferred course they will be contacted and provided information on alternate pathways and/or courses.

-Successful completion of this qualification may provide you with credits into a university degree, such as the Bachelor of Applied Science (Outdoor Recreation and Ecotourism) at Charles Sturt University.
+Successful completion of this qualification may provide you with credits into a university degree, such as the Bachelor of Environmental Science and Management (with specialisations) at Charles Sturt University.
 Please contact higher education providers directly for their relevant credit pathways.

 [Study pathways with Wodonga TAFE »](/to-wodonga-tafe-and-beyond)